 - Increased pain or discomfort that your pain medication does not resolve.

 Unfortunately, it is not always possible to avoid scarring where the surgeon has made incisions.
 The size and location of the scars will vary according to the technique used.
 Be sure to have discussed with the surgeon what scarring is expected.
-Most scars will be minimal and the surgeon will make them as discreet as possible, often placing the incisions either inside the mouth or underneath the chin so they are as unobtrusive as possible.
+Most scars will be minimal, and the surgeon will make them as discreet as possible, often placing the incisions either inside the mouth or underneath the chin, so they are as unobtrusive as possible.
 Remember that scars will also fade with time.
 How much they fade will depend on the healing ability of the skin.
-The surgeon can also give you some tips on how to care for the wounds and to minimise the scarring
+The surgeon can also give you some tips on caring for the wounds and minimising the scarring.

 Sometimes the skin where the surgeon has operated on can change colour slightly after the surgery.
 This should settle over a few months.
-Patients should be able to easily cover this with makeup.
+Patients should be able to cover this with makeup easily.

-After cosmetic surgery, there is always the possibility that patients find that are unhappy with the results of the procedure, or that they are not exactly as you had expected.
-To ensure that patients are happy with the final results, it is recommended that patients talk openly with their surgeon during the consultation about all desired outcomes and make sure that they understand all expectations to ensure patient and surgeon are both happy with the aims of the chin enhancement.
+After cosmetic surgery, there is always the possibility that patients are unhappy with the procedure's results or that they are not exactly as you had expected.
+To ensure that patients are happy with the final results, it is recommended that patients talk openly with their surgeon during the consultation about all desired outcomes and make sure that they understand all expectations to ensure patient and surgeon are happy with the chin aims enhancement.

 General surgical complications

 All surgeries carry some common risks.
 These include the development of a blood clot, nausea and vomiting, and postoperative pain.
-As the surgery involves the use of an anaesthetic agent, it is also possible that patients may develop complications relating to the anaesthetic itself.
+In addition, as the surgery involves using an anaesthetic agent, it is also possible that patients may develop complications relating to the anaesthetic itself.

 Here are some of the most common chin enhancement FAQs that patients ask about the procedure below.

 Get to Know BAAPS/BAPRAS